Point Lobos

 A scene surrounded by thick cypress trees at Point Lobos with an old Chinese fishing house, that is now a Museum in Point Lobos.

-Built by early Chinese fishermen in the 1850s, the historic Whaler’s Cabin at Point Lobos State Natural Reserve is one of the last remaining wood-frame buildings of its kind on the Monterey Coast.
-Tucked away on the cliffs of Carmel lies a humble pine cabin with a massive history.
+Here, there’s a cabin built by early Chinese fishermen in the 1850s.
+The Whaler’s Cabin at Point Lobos State Natural Reserve, one of the last remaining wood-frame buildings of its kind on the Monterey Coast in a humble pine cabin with a massive history.

 Inside the Museum: Cultural Artifacts Revealed

-When state archaeologists excavated beneath the cabin’s sub-flooring in 1986, they unlocked a treasure trove of multicultural domestic and industrial items.
+When state archaeologists excavated beneath the cabin’s sub-flooring in 1986, they unlocked treasures of multicultural domestic and industrial items.
 Visitors can explore these key historical displays at the Whalers Cabin Museum:

 • Whale Vertebrae Foundations: Six massive gray whale vertebrae were discovered under the floorboards, used by early residents as makeshift structural joist supports.